 - Cognitive Behavioural Therapy (CBT)

-- Body based therapy – Hakomi, Eye Movement Desensitization Regulation (EMDR), Somatic Experiencing (SE), Movement Therapy
+- Body based therapy – Hakomi, Eye Movement Desensitization and Reprocessing (EMDR), Somatic Experiencing (SE), Movement Therapy

 - Play Therapy

 What is the first session of counselling like?